Animals in Islam: Protection of animals' physical health

 Harming, disabling, injuring, or cutting out the organs from any animal is strongly prohibited.

 Muslims may not cut the forelock, mane, or tail of a horse, because it is believed there is goodness in its forelock; its mane provides it warmth and it swats insects away with its tail.

 Protection of animals' sexual health

 Muslims are not allowed to perform acts such as the interbreeding (as in inbreeding) of animals.
 Muhammad forbade people from castrating animals.

 Preventing cruelty and maltreatment to animals

 Muslims are not allowed to harass and misuse animals, which includes snatching a leaf from an ant's mouth.
 Muslims have no right to brand animals, hamstring or crucify animals before killing, or burn animals even if they cause harm to humans.
 Humans should obtain animal meat by a swift slaughter and avoid cutting lengthwise.
 In Islamic slaughter, the spinal cord cannot be broken.
-Removing wool from animals is prohibited because it causes them vulnerability.